abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### WALL_MESSAGE_LIST

-Can be used to add a message at list level (repository list, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).
+Can be used to add a message at the list level (repository list, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).

 ### WALL_MESSAGE_REPO

-Can be used to add a message at repo level (repository view, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).
+Can be used to add a message at the repo level (repository view, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).